-Condoms for vaginas: The brand FC2 has internal condoms that go inside the vagina.
+Internal Condoms (for vaginas or anuses): The brand FC2 has internal condoms that go inside the vagina or anus.
 They’re 95% effective against pregnancy if you use them right.

 Some condoms are also listed as “novelty use only”, meaning they haven’t been tested for safer sex and they’re more likely to break or let STIs through.
 Some flavoured condoms and some that glow in the dark are more likely just for novelty.

 It’s also important to check the expiry date before you use any type of condom.
 Expired condoms will break more easily.